 Lesson #5

 Reference Page 14

 Topics Resources

 • What is a mineral?
-Samples of different minerals

-Skills Book activity Impact of mining
+Samples of different minerals Skills Book activity Impact of mining

-Introduction Teacher's Notes
+Introduction Duration: 5-10 min

 Minerals are the building blocks of our planet.
 They are naturally occurring substances that form the Earth's crust and have distinct chemical compositions and crystal structures.
 Minerals come in a dazzling array of colors, shapes, and sizes, and they contribute to the stunning variety of rocks and landscapes we see around us.
 Minerals are more than just geological curiosities - they are integral to our lives in countless ways.
 From the sparkle in gemstones to the strength in construction materials, minerals are essential components of everything from technology to art.
 Whether you're admiring the glint of a diamond or holding a smartphone in your hand, you're interacting with the incredible world of minerals.
+Teacher's Notes

-Using the Student's book Teacher's Notes
+Using the Student's book Duration: 35-40 min

 Ask students to read page 14.
 Explain that soil contains minerals from the rock it was formed from, as well as others that have been deposited in sediment.
 The students can then read about minerals on pages 14-15 and notice the different shapes of the crystals that make up minerals, and the different arrangements of crystals: shapes that interlock in blocks or sheets.
 Tell them that there is a scale for measuring the hardness of minerals, which they can read about in 'It's a fact' on page 11.
-Students can now do Question A.
+Students can now do Question A. Teacher's Notes

+Homework

 Students can now do Question A and G. The Skills Book activity 'Impact of mining' could be completed for homework, with the student's using information from their practical activities using rocks, and on information from this unit.

+Discussion and review

-- ✓ I learned that minerals are made of inorganic materials. - ✓ I learned that minerals contain crystals which can be of different shapes - ✓ I learned that each mineral has a chemical formula.
+Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: ✓ I learned that minerals are made of inorganic materials. ✓ I learned that minerals contain crystals which can be of different shapes ✓ I learned that each mineral has a chemical formula.